-default value: database name with the file extension .DB and 150 pages.
+default value: database name with the file extension .DB and 200 pages.
 For example: db.DB.

-see also: DB_BbFil, DB_DbDir, DB_DbFil, DB_UsrBb, User-defined filename where to use: server side see also: DB FoDir
+see also: DB_BbFil, DB_DbDir, DB_DbFil, DB_UsrBb, User-defined filename see also: DB_FoDir

 DB_UsrFo=<string>

 This keyword indicates whether user file objects can be inserted in a database.
 Setting this value to 1 enables the user file object function.
 Refer to the chapter on "Large Object Management" for more information.
 This value is required when starting a database.